datacamp/courses-introduction-to-python/scripts/chapter2_script.md

 fam_height[3]
 ```

-The number three refers to the index of the list element.
+The number three refers to the _index_ of the list element.
 Because python uses so-called zero-based indexing, the first element in the list has index 0, the second element has index 1, and so on.
 This means that the fourth element, the integer 168, has index 3.
-To select the string "dad" from the list, which is sevent element in the list, you'll need to put the index 6 inside square brackets:
+To select the string "dad" from the list, which is the sevent element in the list, you'll need to put the index 6 inside square brackets:

 ```
 fam_height[6]
 ```

 You can also count backwards, using negative indices.
-If you want to have the last element in the list, the height of dad, you can use the index -1. _NEED NICE ANIMATIONS HERE!_
+If you want to have the last element in the list, the height of dad, you can use the index -1.

 ```
 fam_height[-1]